The Fifth Sunday of Easter ~ May 2, 2021

 One of the glories of the temple was the great golden vine in front of the Holy Place.
 It was considered a great honor if you were rich enough to give gold to mould a new bunch of grapes or even a single grape to that vine.

 Then Barclay gives us a bit of interesting exegesis.
 Jesus calls himself the true vine.
 The point of that word alethinos, true, real, genuine is this, he says: “It is a curious fact that the symbol of the vine is never used in the Old Testament apart from the idea of degeneration.
 The point of Isaiah’s picture is that vineyard has run wild.
-Jeremiah complains that the nation has turned into ‘degenerate and become a wild vine.’
+Jeremiah complains that the nation has turned into ‘a degenerate’, and become a wild vine.”
 It is as if Jesus said: ‘You think that because you belong to the nation of Israel that you are a branch of the true vine of God.
-But the nation it is; a degenerate vine, as the prophets saw.
-It is I that am the true vine.”
+But as the nation it is: a degenerate vine, as the prophets saw.
+And it is I that am the true vine.”
 (Barclay / The Gospel of John, Volume 2, p.
-173)
+173).

 Now here are my own thoughts on today’s gospel.